 Outside of Havana ATMs are very limited and best is to exchange money in Cadecas.

-Cuba is amazing country and beautiful place, but the country is in difficult economic situation and therefore many people are struggling.
+Cuba is an amazing country and beautiful place, but the country is in a difficult economic situation and therefore many people are struggling.
 The less honest try to survive by running scams on tourists.
 They called them jineteros – opportunists.
-They usually hang out at touristic places like Casa de la Musica or around Havana vieja.
-They tried look like your friends to get money from you.
+They usually hang out at touristic places like Casa de la Musica or around Havana Vieja.
+They try to look like your friends to get money from you.
 They seem very friendly but they are not the ‘real Cubans’.
 Your real Cuban friend will offer you friendship without wanting anything in return.

-your mobile should work fine in Cuba, however in some places you might be without a signal.
-Internet is available in some hotels.
-You can go to Hotel Plaza at Parque central.
-1h costs 6CUC and its very slow for our standards or in Hotel Parque Central where they have a WIFI.
+your mobile should work fine in Cuba, however, in some places you might be without a signal.
+The Internet is available in some hotels.
+You can go to the Hotel Plaza in Parque central.
+1h costs 6CUC and it’s very slow for our standards or in the Hotel Parque Central where they have WIFI.
 Its 8CUC per hour or 35CUC for 5 hours.
 You need to have your own computer but it works much faster.
 You buy the card in the hotel reception, scratch of the back and use the code to log in.
 Its valid for 30 days.
-So you can use the card few times till you run out of 60 min.
+So you can use the card a few times till you run out of 60 min.

 Cuba is one of the safest countries in Latin America.
 Unlike in developed countries, children in Cuba play in the street even during the night while their parents are inside.

 However petty crime like pickpocketing is common.
 Sexual assault and other violent crimes are rare and guns are illegal in Cuba.

 Customs rules are changing very often.
 The best is to visit the Cuban Customs website before flying: www.aduana.co.cu (also in English).